 Within the main theme the 2019-2018 cycle will focus on Creative Leadership and the Art of Curation.

-The purpose of the Center’s annual symposium is to spread novel and practice-relevant insights, trends, and practices about creative leadership.
+The purpose of the Center’s Annual Symposium is to spread novel, solid, and practice-relevant insights, trends, and practices about creative leadership.

 The Lead Creatively: Discussion Series is designed to stimulate discussions with distinguished researchers and scholars in order to disseminate to students, executives, and the larger society cutting-edge and management-relevant knowledge about creativity and leadership.